JakeTheSnake3p0/active_record-attr_updated_by/README.md

 # `active_record-attr_updated_by`
-Updates the timestamp of the attribute you specify based on other attributes
+Updates the timestamp of the attribute you specify based on other attributes.

 For example, let's say you wanted to have your event RSS feed update only when the `start_time` or `end_time` attributes have changed.
 We don't want it to be updated if a user makes a typo edit to the description!
 Instead of using `updated_at`, we will use `rss_updated_at` in our feed view.